-Summary of the Authority's Key Provisions as at 31st March 2019
+Summary of the Authority's Key Provisions as at 31st March 2021

 The Authority accounts for the uncertain nature of particular transactions through provisions on its balance sheet, in accordance with the Accounting Code of Practice.
-The Authority has one significant provision on its balance sheet, which is summarised below:
+The Authority has two significant provisions on its balance sheet, which are summarised below:

-Insurance Fund: The Authority sets aside this provision to account for the uncertain nature of both value and the timing of insurance claims which may be brought against it.
-The value of the provision is based on the estimated outstanding claims currently lodged with the Authority, which as at 31st March 2019 totalled £0.150M.
+- Insurance Fund: The Authority sets aside this provision to account for the uncertain nature of both value and the timing of insurance claims which may be brought against it.
+The value of the provision is based on the estimated outstanding claims currently lodged with the Authority, which as at 31st March 2021 totalled £0.3M; and - Collection Fund Appeals Provision: The Authority has to account for its share of the four district authorities' appeals provision for their expected losses to business rate appeals, which as at 31st March 2021 totalled £0.7M.

-Summary of the Authority's Borrowing Position as at 31st March 2019
+Summary of the Authority's Borrowing Position as at 31st March 2021

-The Authority's total debt outstanding as at 31st March 2019 was £17.7M, including finance lease liabilities of £0.2M but excluding other Local Authority (LA) Debt of £1.4M and accrued interest of £0.05M.
+The Authority's total debt outstanding as at 31st March 2021 was £22.341M (excluding accrued interest of £0.084M).

 The Authority's borrowing is undertaken in accordance with the Prudential System which provides the regulatory framework to ensure that all borrowing is prudent, affordable and sustainable.
 This comprises a suite of indicators to be adopted within the Authority's treasury management strategy and performance reports, including an authorised limit for the absolute level of debt which cannot be exceeded.
-For 2018/19 this limit was set at £34.9M [including finance lease liabilities] with the Authority's maximum debt in year being some £14.5M lower.
+For 2020/21 this limit was set at £34.779M (including finance lease liabilities) with the Authority's maximum debt in year being some £12.438M lower.